BitcoinDesign/Guide/guide/glossary/index.md

 ### [Node]({{ '/guide/glossary/node/' | relative_url }})

-Node refers to software that participates in the Bitcoin network.
+Node refers to software that participates in the bitcoin network.
 It exchanges transaction data with other nodes, stores some or all of it, and verifies that transactions are valid.
 There is also dedicated [node hardware]({{ '/guide/getting-started/hardware/#nodes' | relative_url }}).

 [Read more]({{ '/guide/glossary/node/' | relative_url }})